 Alcohol can and does interact with medications.
 Some very important medications that you may be taking.
 So – one of the main reasons to talk to your doctor – is because alcohol may interact with one of your medications.
 Be cautious.
-You might be on just a few meds or your might be on quite a few, but either way, discuss if alcohol affects your medications.
+You might be on just a few meds or you might be on quite a few, but either way, discuss if alcohol affects your medications.
 By the way, this is true no matter what you have going on, whether or not you have kidney disease.
 Much the same is true of grapefruit fruits and juices.

-Alcohol can also increase urination through the effect it has on your anti-diuretic hormone – and that in turn concentrates your blood and increases the levels of calcium, sodium, phosphorus and potassium in your blood.
+Alcohol can also increase urination through the effect it has on your anti-diuretic hormone – and that in turn concentrates your blood and increases the levels of calcium, sodium, phosphorus, and potassium in your blood.
 It directly affects this hormone, so you may find yourself with the need to urinate within 20 minutes of drinking.

 Alcohol is mostly processed through the liver, so as long as you don’t have liver damage you can drink in moderation.
 If you have been a long time drinker and have any sort of liver problems or disease, you should stop drinking due to your liver not being able to process the alcohol easily.

 If you are on dialysis – the amount of liquid counts toward your fluid allowance for the day.
-So, a 1.5 ounce shot is less fluid than a 12 ounce beer.
+So, a 1.5-ounce shot is less fluid than a 12-ounce beer.
 Not that I am endorsing either of them.
 It’s just a thought.
 Watch how your lab results are and adjust your intake.
 Click here for a chart on Davita about the nutritional value of different alcoholic beverages.